boylesoftware/x2node-validators/README.md

 * `['precision', numDigits]` - This is a normalizer that can be added to a number property to round it to the specified maximum number of digits after the decimal point.
 Does not perform any validation.

+* `'dropEmptyString'` - Normalizer that replaces empty string with `undefined`.
+Automatically added to all properties with scalar value type `string`, `datetime` and `ref` (that is those that are represented in JSON with a string).

 * `'trim'` - Normalizer that removes leading and trailing whitespace from a string property.
 Automatically added to all properties with scalar value type `string`.

 * `['pattern', regExp]` - Makes sure a string property _contains_ the specified regular expression.
 The expression can be provided as a string or as a `RegExp`.
 The `pattern` validator is recommended agaisnt the `oneOf` validator.
 As a helper, the module exports `listpat(list)` function, which build a regular expression from the provided array of valid values.
 Uses message id `invalidPattern` with `pattern` parameter.